jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

-So a while back I built a [lock-free work-stealing deque](/posts/phanes4.md) and it works perfectly, thieves steal from the front, owner pushes and pops from the back, all lock-free, all good.
-But there was one thing I quietly swept under the rug, __memory reclamation__ 😬.
+Memory reclamation is not something I thought I would ever do for my [lock-free work-stealing deque](/posts/phanes4.md) but here we are 😬

-When the deque grows and needs a bigger buffer, a new buffer is allocated and everything is copied over, but the old buffer is not deleted immediately.
+So currently, when the deque grows and needs a bigger buffer, a new buffer is allocated and everything is copied over, but the old buffer is not deleted immediately.

-Why?
-Because a thief could be mid-steal, holding a pointer to that old buffer, and if deleted that's undefined behaviour.
+Well because a thief could be mid-steal, holding a pointer to that old buffer, and if deleted that's undefined behavior.

 So the easy solution was: don't delete it at all, stack all old buffers in a vector and let the destructor clean them up at end of the program.